 Ingredients for Tuna Salad Lettuce Wraps:

-Tuna, avocado, lemon juice, red onion, celery, stone ground mustard, dill pickles, fresh dill, sea salt, black pepper, butter lettuce.
+Canned tuna, avocado, lemon juice, red onion, celery, stone ground mustard, dill pickles, fresh dill, sea salt, black pepper, butter lettuce.ย

-Add the avocado and lemon juice to a mixing bowl and mash it together until creamy.
+Add the avocado and lemon juice to a large bowl and mash it together until creamy.

 Ingredients for Tuna Salad in a mixing bowl